R3D347HR4Y/proxynode/README.md

 # Tailscale SOCKS5 Proxy

-A Docker container that runs a SOCKS5 proxy through Tailscale, allowing you to route traffic through your Tailscale network.
+A Docker container that runs a SOCKS5 proxy through Tailscale, allowing you to set up end nodes to use specific IPs from your server (for testing with Playwright from multiple locations for example)

 ## Prerequisites